Demonstrating Analog Inference on the BrainScaleS-2 Mobile System: Acknowledgments

-\begin{IEEEbiography}[{ }]{Yannik Stradmann} received the M.Sc.\ degree in Physics from Heidelberg University, Germany, in 2019.
+\begin{IEEEbiography}[{ }]{Yannik Stradmann } received the M.Sc.\ degree in Physics from Heidelberg University, Germany, in 2019.
 Currently, he is a Ph.D.\ student in the Electronic Vision(s) group at Heidelberg University.
 His research focuses on the development and characterization of mixed-signal VLSI circuits for neuromorphic hardware and their application for real-time control tasks. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Sebastian Billaudelle} received his M.Sc.\ degree in physics from Heidelberg University, Germany in 2017.
-As a Ph.D.\ student in the Electronic Vision(s) group at Heidelberg University, he designs circuits for analog neuromorphic systems and seeks to exploit them in learning experiments. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Sebastian Billaudelle } received his Ph.D.\ degree in physics from Heidelberg University, Germany in 2022.
+As a postdoc in the Electronic Vision(s) group at Heidelberg University, he contributes to the analog neuromorphic circuits of BrainScaleS-2 and devises training and learning algorithms for the neuromorphic system. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Oliver Breitwieser} received the Ph.D.\ degree in Physics from Heidelberg University, Germany, in 2021.
+\begin{IEEEbiography}[{ }]{Oliver Breitwieser } received the Ph.D.\ degree in Physics from Heidelberg University, Germany, in 2021.
 His research interests include neuroscience, machine learning, particularly applied to neuromorphic hardware, as well as sustainable distributed large-scale computing.
 He is a core developer of the BrainScaleS operating system and responsible for operations of the BrainScaleS compute infrastructure. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Falk Leonard Ebert} is studying physics at Heidelberg University, Germany and currently working on his B.Sc.\ thesis in the Electronic Vision(s) group at the Kirchhoff-Institute for Physics. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Falk Leonard Ebert } is studying physics at Heidelberg University, Germany and currently working on his B.Sc.\ thesis in the Electronic Vision(s) group at the Kirchhoff-Institute for Physics. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Arne Emmel} received the M.Sc.\ degree in physics from Heidelberg University, Germany, in 2020.
+\begin{IEEEbiography}[{ }]{Arne Emmel } received the M.Sc.\ degree in physics from Heidelberg University, Germany, in 2020.
 Currently, he is a researcher in the Electronic Vision(s) group at Kirchhoff-Institute for Physics, Heidelberg University.
 His interests include modeling and the exploration and optimization of training algorithms for the specific requirements of analog neuromorphic hardware. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Dan Husmann} received the diploma\ degree in physics from Heidelberg University, Germany, in 2000.
+\begin{IEEEbiography}[{ }]{Dan Husmann } received the diploma\ degree in physics from Heidelberg University, Germany, in 2000.
 Currently, he is a researcher in the Electronic Vision(s) group at Kirchhoff-Institute for Physics, Heidelberg University.
 His research interest are wafer-scale integration techniques and building of neuromorphic hardware. \end{IEEEbiography}